akshell/docs/ref/ak/aspect.rst

 Aspect-Oriented Programming
 ===========================

-The `aspect.js`_ file provides simple means of the `Aspect-Oriented Programming`__ (AOP).
+The aspect_ module provides simple means of the `Aspect-Oriented Programming`__ (AOP).
 They are designed to modify a behavior of an application on the fly by weaving :dfn:`advices` to functions and methods.
 An advice is a piece of code altering a function by adding